wixplosives/codux-core/README.md

-This package exposes types (and helper functions for their creation) that can be used to add metadata to your project.
+This package types (and helper functions for their creation) that can be used to add metadata to your project.

 # Data types